ChevalGlass/minecraft_statistics/README.md

 # minecraft_statistics
-Generate a nicely formatted html page with tables for all the statistics for a given minecraft server.
+Generate a nicely formatted html tables for all the statistics for a given minecraft server.